silkenweb/silkenweb/tutorial/src/counter-signal.md

 {{#rustdoc_include ../counter-signal/src/main.rs:print_count}}
 ```

+`map` is just like `Option::map`, `Iterator::map`.
+It maps one signal type to another by transforming the inner value.

 `print_count` runs once when it is initialized, and once for every update to `count`, until `print_count` is dropped.
 Once a `ReadSignal` is dropped, it will no longer respond to changes in upstream `Signal`s.

 We define `set_count` so we can update the counter: